BBC China editor Carrie Gracie steps down to protest 'illegal' unequal pay

 Related: The link between the gender wage gap and sexual harassment

 "Fairness in pay is vital," the BBC statement said.
-"A significant number of organizations have now published their gender pay figures showing that we are performing considerably better than many and are well below the national average."
+"A significant number of organizations have now published their gender pay figures showing that we are performing considerably better than many."

 The BBC is funded through fees paid by its viewers, who are required to shell out £147 ($199) a year.